 - 755. This set of permissions is commonly used by web servers.
 The owner has all the permissions to read, write and execute.
 Everyone else can read and execute but cannot make changes to the file.

 - 644. Only the owner can read and write.
 Everyone else can only read.
 No one can execute this file.

 - 655. Only the owner can read and write and cannot execute the file.
 Everyone else can read and execute and cannot modify the file.

 Setting File Permissions in Command Line

-In Linux, you can easily change the file permissions by right-clicking the file or folder and then selecting “Properties.”
-This will open a “Permission” tab where you can change the file permissions.
+In Linux, you can easily change the file permissions by right-clicking a file or folder and selecting “Properties.”
+This will open a Permission tab where you can make changes.